indraneel-m/kubeadm-scripts/README.md

     vagrant plugin install vagrant-libvirt
     ```
-- Install podman in order to build a new kernel that will be applied to the nodes.
+- Custom Kernel: Install podman in order to build a new kernel that will be applied to the nodes.
     ```
     sudo apt install podman
     ```

     If you wish to run a specific kernel on your nodes run the `generate-kernel.sh` script in `scripts/kernel-builder`.
 Environment variables `GIT_KERNEL_SOURCE` and `GIT_KERNEL_CHECKOUT` can be set to overwrite the default kernel selection which is the Linux master tree:
     ```
     cd scripts/kernel-builder
     # The following takes some time.
 Pick up a cup of coffee in the meantime (or any other favorite drink)
     GIT_KERNEL_SOURCE=https://github.com/torvalds/linux.git GIT_KERNEL_CHECKOUT=v5.19 ./generate-kernel.sh
     cd -
     ```

+- Sharing files
+    Files are shared using 9p filesystem using the passthrough mode.
+This approach requires that qemu runs in root mode.
+If you do not want to run qemu as root.
+Then you may either chown the testfiles directory to the qemu user, or add the qemu user to be part of a group that does have access to the directory.
+In case this is done, update the 9p synced_folder line in the 'Vagrantfile' from 'passthrough' to 'mapped'.

 ## Setup
 To spin up a Kubernetes master and two node instances run: